cppservergit/apiserver2/readme.md

 The `/metrics` endpoint is a built-in observability feature of APIServer2, it will respond immedately even under high load.
 Other observability endpoints are `/ping` and `/version` if you want to test them with CURL.
 The `/ping` endpoint is for health-checking by load balancers, also called Ingress services in Cloud containers and Kubernetes.

 The diagnostics APIs like `/metrics` and `/version` may be protected by an API-Key which is defined in the `run.sh` script, we suggest using the program `uuid` to generate your API Key and distribute it to your monitoring agents.
+If there is no API-KEY defined in run.sh then the diagnostics APIs will respond without the security check, even if an `x-api-key` header was sent in the request.

-A bash script using CURL for testing your endpoints is provided in folder `unit-test` this script requires a `/login` and sends the resulting JWT token when invoking the secure endpoints, it is a simple and effective alternative to Postman.
+A bash script `test.sh` using CURL for testing your endpoints is provided in folder `unit-test` this script requires a `/login` and sends the resulting JWT token when invoking the secure endpoints, it is a simple and effective alternative to Postman.

 ## **Build options**